National Food Security Act, 2013- An Overview

 The most important aspect of the act is the introduction of the grievance Redressal mechanism.
-The act makes it mandatory to establish grievance Redressal mechanism at the state as well as at the district level.
-It also includes establishing various call centres and helpline number with different nodal officers.
+The act makes it mandatory to establish a grievance redressal mechanism at the state as well as at the district level.
+It also includes establishing various call centers and helpline numbers with different nodal officers.

 Transparency and accountability of records:

-One of the modification made under Public distribution system as stated above was the transparency of the records.
-It is important that there will some sort of transparency and accountability of all the records in regard to where and how much people are actually getting benefitted from the act, the implementation of various schemes under the act etc.
+One of the modifications made under the Public distribution system as stated above was the transparency of the records.
+There must be some sort of transparency and accountability of all the records concerning where and how much people are getting benefitted from the act, the implementation of various schemes under the act, etc.

 Responsibility of Central Government, State Government & local authority:

-Central government will be responsible in case of non-supply of food grains to the state governments and it have to pay the funds to meet up the shortage of food grains.
-The state government are under obligation to implement the schemes provided by the act in their respective states and they will be responsible if they failed to implement those.
+The central government will be responsible in case of non-supply of food grains to the state governments and it has to pay the funds to meet up the shortage of food grains.
+The state government is under obligation to implement the schemes provided by the actin their respective states and they will be responsible if they failed to implement those.

 States to get assistance for intra-State transportation and handling of food grains:

-Central Government will provide assistance to the state governments to provide intra-state transportation and handling of food grains.
+Central Government will assist the state governments to provide intra-state transportation and handling of food grains.

 Penalty for non-compliance:

-The immunity level of the population of India is decreasing from past several years.
+The immunity level of the population of India is decreasing for the past several years.
 For the country like India, this act can be useful to eradicate malnourishment from the population.
-However, the Central Government have not decided the specific limit for the eligible households under the Public Distribution System.
-With the introduction of this bill Indians have a hope that their fight to get a ‘right to food’ will come to an end.
+However, the Central Government has not decided the specific limit for the eligible households under the Public Distribution System.
+With the introduction of this bill, Indians have a hope that their fight to get a ‘right to food’ will come to an end.

 - “Govt defers promulgation of ordinance on Food Security Bill”.
 Times of India.
 13 June 2013